WICG/Realms-Initialization-Control/README.md

 ## Goals

-* Give web applications control over all realms that fall under their origin - regardless of the APIs used to create the new realm and edge-cases like `about:blank`.
+* Give web applications control over all realms that fall under their origin (as well as the top realm) - regardless of the APIs used to create the new realm and edge-cases like `about:blank`.
 * Make the control opt-in to avoid breaking the web.

 The browser is already capable of enforcing rules on new realms before they become reachable, and it is where the same origin concern should also be addressed.